A detailed analysis of what founders think if VCs should record their pitch meetings, and their suggestions to make it a win-win situation.

 (Shameless plug: Avoma handles 80% of these requirements as of today.
 And now we know what we need to prioritize next.)

 My closing thoughts

 I agree with all concerns shared, and also believe in the value both VCs and founders can derive from recording, transcribing and analyzing founders’ pitch meeting.
 I think recording a pitch meeting will become the norm in the future as AI technology continue to get more mature and accurate.
 (Obviously, I’m biased as we are building Avoma).

 But, if in certain situations the privacy and information shared are not handled carefully, the trust could be broken, possibly impacting certain founders negatively.

 Having said that, I strongly believe, the benefit of focusing on conversations without compromising the need to capture notes, and more importantly, getting better in your pitch with the help of aggregated insights, will far outweigh the potential concerns people might have.

 Over to you

 If you are a VC or a founder, I want to hear your opinions.
 What do you think?
-Would you like if VCs record founders’ meetings, dislike it or don’t care?
+Would you like if a VC records a founders’ pitch meeting?
 What are the pros and cons of this behavior that we should be aware of?

 Lastly, if you are a VC, and still have a mental stigma or questions about if you should record your meetings to improve your efficiency and effectiveness, then share this article with your team and so you can start recording your meetings and share the value with the founders too.